ray-project/ray/doc/source/cluster/slurm.rst

   #SBATCH --nodes=4
   #SBATCH --exclusive

-Important: To ensure that each Ray worker runtime will run on a separate node, set ``tasks-per-node``.
+Important: To ensure that each Ray worker runtime will run on a separate node, set ``ntasks-per-node``.

 .. code-block:: bash

-  #SBATCH --tasks-per-node=1
+  #SBATCH --ntasks-per-node=1

-Since we've set `tasks-per-node = 1`, this will be used to guarantee that each Ray worker runtime will obtain the proper resources.
+Since we've set `ntasks-per-node = 1`, this will be used to guarantee that each Ray worker runtime will obtain the proper resources.
 In this example, we ask for at least 5 CPUs and 5 GB of memory per node.

 .. code-block:: bash